 A key characteristic of a healthy community is the presence of a strong, inclusive arts sector.
 Recognizing the important role arts, culture and creative expression play in enhancing the quality of life throughout the region, the Foundation invests in the growth and sustainability of arts and culture organizations in the greater Sacramento region.

 We believe it is crucial for arts organizations to innovate, diversify, and develop new audiences to demonstrate their responsiveness to the needs of our evolving community.
-By emphasizing these factors, we believe our local cultural economy will become a more vital reflection of this community’s uniqueness and we believe it will be better prepared to meet the need's of our region's future.
+By emphasizing these factors, our local cultural economy will become a more vital reflection of this community’s uniqueness and be better prepared to meet the need's of our region's future.

 Large, mainstream organizations nationwide are encountering declining audiences, as significant barriers keep potential audiences from attending performances.
 Compounding those challenges, local arts education in public schools is underfunded, shrinking the pipeline for future audiences because research has shown that adults who attended live performing arts as children are three to four times more likely to attend an arts activity as an adult.

 Through a multi-year grant to help develop the City of Sacramento's Arts, Culture & Creative Economy Plan, Creative Edge, and our service on its Steering Committee, we have helped steer the future of a more equitable arts ecosystem throughout the Sacramento region.
 Similarly, our $100,000 grant to seed the Sacramento Arts Education Consortium is helping ensure creative education is a sustained and integral part of the region's future – and that art and creative expression play a critical role in the lives of area young people.